Anku5hk/Programmers_guide_to_Python/book.md

 if, while, for, try, with
 ```
 ### Extras
 * **Indentations**: Unlike using brackets in c/c++/java, indentations are used for a code block in python.
 Indentations can be of any range, usually four indentations are preferred, only constraint is that they should be consistent throughout that block of code.
-Unindented line is used to show the end of that block of code.
+Un-indented line is used to show the end of that block of code.
 They are used in Flow Control, Exception Handling, Functions/Classes definitions in python, else IndentationError is raised.
 Any statements or even comments should follow the indentation rule.
 ```Python
 ## example 1
 # Notice: the colon at the end of 'if' condition